awesome-astra/docs/docs/pages/tools/integration/apache-beam-google-dataflow.md

     > **Integration with DataStax** comes with the integration of proper runners but also some best practice on how to handle the credentials.

-## Integrating Beam and Astra
+### 3. Integrating with Astra

-???+ abstract "Use cases and Interfaces"
+??? abstract "DataFlow Access Patterns and Astra Interfaces"

     Astra allows both bulk and real time operations with respectively AstraDB and Astra Streaming.
 For each service there are multiple interfaces available and as such integrating with Dataflow is possible in different ways.